lgfausak/docker/README.md

 # docker
-This is where I will create my directories for Dockerfiles
+This repo cotains directories with contain Dockerfiles for building a variety of containers.